Getting Unstuck

 Costs and Coverage

-Reiki sessions in Toronto typically range from $80 to $150 per hour.
+Reiki sessions in the city typically range from $80 to $150 per hour.
 While not commonly covered by traditional health insurance, some extended health benefits plans and wellness spending accounts may reimburse Reiki treatments.

 The Growing Acceptance of Reiki